hougesen/twitch-highlight-finder/README.md

 # twitch-highlight-finder

-Attemps to find Twitch highlights by analysing the chat
+Attempts to find Twitch highlights by analysing the chat